OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.6/outlook-requirement-set-1.6.md

 ---
 title: Outlook add-in API requirement set 1.6
-description: 'Features and APIs that were introduced for Outlook Add-ins and the Office JavaScript APIs as part of Mailbox API 1.6.' ms.date: 05/17/2021 ms.localizationpriority: medium
+description: Features and APIs that were introduced for Outlook add-ins and the Office JavaScript APIs as part of Mailbox API 1.6. ms.date: 05/17/2021 ms.localizationpriority: medium
 ---